chentan/fractional/README.md

-# Some codes and preliminary results about fractional order derivatives and neural networks
+# Some codes about fractional order derivatives and neural networks